BJP MLA''s "derogatory" comments against freedom fighter

 As Siddarmaiah alleged that RSS was behind such comments made by Yatnal, BJP members strongly objected to it.
 BJP MLA Sunil Kumar said Siddarmaiah had made remarks against the Speaker and he should also be expelled.

 Minister K S Eshwarappa alleged that the LoP had made derogatory comments against Modi in the past and so he should also be expelled.
-Another BJP MLA pointed out that Doreswamy had made comments against Veer Savarkar..
+Another BJP MLA Arvind Limbavali pointed out that Doreswamy himself had made comments against Savarkar..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)